 \item \emph{Can the retraining improvement in the short term be sustained in the long run?} Our theoretical analysis shows that the answer is \emph{No} -- unless the verifier has no bias.
-Formally, we show that verifier-based synthetic retraining will converge to the verifier’s knowledge center in the long term (Theorem \ref{thm:linear:long_term}).
+Formally, we show that verifier-based synthetic retraining will converge to the verifier's knowledge center in the long term (Theorem \ref{thm:linear:long_term}).
 This result reveals how the verifier's quality affects the asymptotic dynamics of iterative retraining.
-Notably, while how selective the verifier is affects the short-term performance as illustrated above, it does not change the converging point in the long run, though affecting its convergence rate.
+Notably, while verifier selectivity influences short-term performance, it does not change the long-run converging point, though it does affect its convergence rate.

 \item \emph{Do the insights from the above theoretical analysis apply to real generative models empirically?} Indeed, both simulations of linear regression settings and training Variational Autoencoders (VAEs) on the real-world MNIST data demonstrate that our theoretical insights align with observed training dynamics in these settings.
 For example, Figure \ref{fig:mnist-illustration} shows how the generative model of VAE can start from a poor model trained on a small number of 500 images and gradually improve from being retrained on filtered synthetic imaged generated by itself, until after 40 iterations of retraining generating sharp images that are visually comparable to a VAE trained directly on the entire MNIST dataset.
 More quantitative analysis of our empirical studies can be found in Section \ref{sec:experiment}. \end{itemize}